superterrific/dana-byerly/src/articles/adding-oss.md

 </div>{% endraw %}
 ```

 Structurally this is a pretty straightforward table.
 The classes set the column header color and the ```span``` responsively sets line breaks [using this approach](https://twitter.com/a_sandrina_p/status/1318217958955601922).
 The ```caption``` provides extra context for screen readers.
-I've applied a [visually hidden class](https://piccalil.li/quick-tip/visually-hide-an-element-with-css/), otherwise the caption text would display.
+I've applied a [visually hidden class selector](https://piccalil.li/quick-tip/visually-hidden/), otherwise the caption text would display.
 In this case with the paragraph text above the table the caption felt unnecessary for sited visitors.

 Adrian Roselli's [A Responsive Accessible Table](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html) is full of useful information and examples, such as adding ```role```, ```aria-labelledby``` and ```tabindex``` to the scrolling container to ensure that the table is navigable by keyboard.
 Check the [Keyboard-Friendly Scroll](https://adrianroselli.com/2017/11/a-responsive-accessible-table.html#ResponsiveScrollingKeyboard) section for more details.